Stopping mass-selected alkaline-earth metal monofluoride beams of high energy via formation of unusually stable anions

 \emph{Acknowledgement.---} Computer time provided by the NHR Center NHR@{}SW at Goethe-University Frankfurt is gratefully acknowledged.
 This is funded by the Federal Ministry of Education and Research, and the state governments participating on the basis of the resolutions of the GWK for national high performance computing at universities (www.nhr-verein.de/unsere-partner).
+We would like to thank A. Vernon for the design of the charge exchange cell and ion trap.
 We thank Shane G. Wilkins and other colleagues who attended the ISOLDE user meeting and workshop 2021 or the 58th Symposium on Theoretical Chemistry in Heidelberg 2022 for discussions of our results.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) --- Projektnummer 445296313 as well as by DOE grants DE-SC0021176 and DE-SC0021179.